Madrapps/jacoco-report/README.md

 ## Example Cases

-1. If you want to fail your workflow when the minimum coverage is not met: You can write an additional step that uses the Outputs for the jacoco-report action and fail the workflow.
+1. If you want to fail your workflow when the minimum coverage is not met

+   > You can write an additional step that uses the Outputs for the jacoco-report action and fail the workflow.
    Refer [sample pull request](https://github.com/thsaravana/jacoco-playground/pull/16) and its [workflow](https://github.com/thsaravana/jacoco-playground/actions/runs/3026912615/workflow)